sohjiro/.vim/README.md

 ====

 This repo uses NeoBundle in order to install plugins.

-If you want to know more aboyt NeoBundle check this :
+If you want to know more about NeoBundle check this :

 ```
 https://github.com/Shougo/neobundle.vim
 ```